Family Based Green Card

-These categories, parents, children and spouses are generously construed by the USCIS.
-For example the child category includes stepchildren if the parent step child relationship was formed prior to the child turning 18 years old.
+USCIS generously construes these categories, parents, children and spouses.
+For example, immigration law provides the child category includes stepchildren.
+The parents must marry before the child’s 18th birthday to form the the parent step child relationship.
 The child category also includes adopted children.
-The child must have been adopted prior to his or her 16th birthday, and the child must have live with the adoptive parents for two years prior to filing the immigrant visa petition.
+The parents must have adopted the child prior to his or her 16th birthday.
+Also, the child must have lived with the adoptive parents for two years prior to filing the immigrant visa petition.

 In the spouse category, the law provides that spouses that were battered or subject to extreme cruelty may file petitions independently of their US citizen or lawful permanent resident spouse.
 These special immigrant visa petitions also extend to children.

 The spouse category also includes widows and widowers.
 The surviving spouse of a US citizen who was married for at least two years may petition within two years of the spouse’s death so long as they’re not remarried and were not legally separated from the spouse at the time of death.
 The US citizen spouse need not have been a US citizen for the entire two year period so long as the US citizen spouse had that status at death.